adamhorky/collection-tracker/README.md

  -   pkg-config
  -   Python 2.6 or later and Numpy 1.5 or later with developer packages (python-dev, python-numpy)
  -   ffmpeg or libav development packages: libavcodec-dev, libavformat-dev, libswscale-dev

+3. Research installation and use of OpenCV
-3. Establish html5 based page for Database Entry
+4. Establish html5 based page for Database Entry (MariaDB?)